 You can now book facilities at the Brooks building for conferences and events.

 Students studying at the Brooks building have full access to Manchester Met’s recently refurbished Sir Kenneth Green Library.

-Students studying at the Brooks building will have full access to the University’s recently refurbished Sir Kenneth Green Library.
-This £5 million investment provides a new helpdesk, creation of a new IT Zone on the first floor and a Quiet Study Zone on the fourth floor and will be open 24-7 during term-time.
+The University’s £5m investment in the library provides a new helpdesk, a new IT Zone on the first floor and a Quiet Study Zone on the fourth floor.

-The Birley development has been designed to integrate the Brooks academic building, student accommodation and an energy centre all on the same site.
+The new development integrates the Brooks academic building, student accommodation and an energy centre all on the same site.

 As part of the University's wider environmental strategy, our objective is to achieve the Three Zeros:

 As a result of our environmental objectives, Manchester Metropolitan University was voted 'The UK's Greenest University 2013' by People and Planet's Green League.